AmyLowe/circleci-orbs/terraform/README.md

 - var (string): Comma separated list of vars to set, e.g. foo=bar
 - parallelism (int): Limit the number of concurrent operations
 - add_github_comment (bool): 'true' to comment on an open PR with the plan.
 Default: true
+- aws_role_to_assume (env_var_name): The name of the environment variable containing the arn of the role to assume when applying the terraform.

 ### apply